XTH1114/myrepo/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  I majored in Statistics during my undergraduate study and am interested in statistics theories.
-Thus, I came here for Maser's Degree in Statistics last year and graduated in May.
-My research interest is the application of statistical methods in biological datasets.
+  I majored in Statistics during my undergraduate study from 2017-2021.
+I am interested in statistical theories and their applications, and that's why I came to UW-Madison for my Maser's Degree in Statistics last year.
+Now, I am a Biomedical Data Science Ph.D. of UW-Madison and continue my research in the application of statistical methods in biomedical data.

+  As mentioned above, my research interest is the applications of statistical methods in biological datasets, especially dimensionality reduction methods, latent structure models.
+My former project is about the interactive visualization of the tumor microenvironments using neighborhood featurizations.

-  I am interested in Causal Inference because it is a very important topic in biomedical data analysis and it could be combined with many methodologies.
-Its semiparametric analysis is also very interesting to me.
-I think it is much useful for my future research in biomedical data.
+  I am interested in Causal Inference because it is a very important and interesting topic in biomedical data analysis.
+Also, it could be integrated with many methodologies.
+My current rotation project is about missing data analysis, which is closely related with causal inference.
+I think it is much useful for my current project as well as my future research in biomedical data.

   ## Published Article: